 - The International Entrepreneur Rule is not a “startup visa,” since only Congress can create a whole new visa category.
 Technically, the rule is based on the Secretary of Homeland Security’s discretionary authority to grant “parole” in special circumstances.
 (In the immigration context, “parole” just means temporary permission to be in the United States—it has nothing to do with criminal law, ankle bracelets, and the like.)

-- The International Entrepreneur Rule has recently received support from investment and economic development leaders in most states, 60 technology industry groups, and Senators from both parties.
+- The International Entrepreneur Rule has received support from investment and economic development leaders in most states, 60 technology industry groups, and Senators from both parties.

 Timeline of the International Entrepreneur Rule